GSA/digitalgov.gov/content/posts/2015-05-11-customer-experience-roundup-2015.md

   - Personas
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-450-Positive-Feedback-Simile-face-icon-bayhayalet-iStock-Thinkstock-478052387.jpg" alt="Happy or positive feedback smiley face icon" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-450-Positive-Feedback-Simile-face-icon-bayhayalet-iStock-Thinkstock-478052387.jpg" alt="Happy or positive feedback smiley face icon" %}

 This month, our round up focuses on customer experience (CX).
 As I was rounding up the CX events and articles we’ve shared on DigitalGov over the past year, I realized that CX touches all of the work we do.
 From Web to mobile to contact centers and social media, we need to not only be aware of our customers’ experiences but also respond quickly and make changes that will enhance their experiences.

 ## Predictions and Trends

 Martha Dorris, Director of the Office of Strategic Programs in the Information Technology Service (ITS), and former Director of the Office of Innovative Technologies at GSA, wrote [15 Government Customer Services Trends for 2015](https://www.WHATEVER/2015/01/12/15-government-customer-service-trends-for-2015/ "15 Government Customer Service Trends for 2015") with some predictions about what will happen this year in the CX arena.
 Let’s see if her predictions come true.

 We also recently had Stephanie Thum, Vice President of Customer Experience at the Export-Import Bank write [Will 2016 be the Federal Government’s ‘Year of the Customer?’](https://www.WHATEVER/2014/12/01/will-2016-be-the-federal-governments-year-of-the-customer/ "Will 2016 Be the Federal Government’s ‘Year of the Customer?’")
 Stephanie takes a look at 5 reasons why if 2014 was the year of planting seeds—and if this will be the year of germination and nurturing—then we can look to 2016 as the year in which agencies’ CX efforts may begin to truly bear fruit.

 ## Successful CX Programs